shahzadq/express-programs-api/INSTRUCTIONS.md

 3. run `npx pnpm i`.
 This will install all project dependencies.
 4. run `npx pnpm run db:push`.
 This will setup your database (when asked if you want to execute the query shown, say yes).
 5. run `npx pnpm run db:insert` to insert the data from `example-programs.json` into your database (this step is optional).
 6. run `npx pnpm dev` and the server should start.
+If you want to run test, run `npx pnpm test`.